Samick Sage Recurve Bow

 - It’s the cheapest on the market of this quality

-- Provides excellent accuracy
+- Provides excellent accuracy without a custom setup

 NOTE: even though it is a beginner bow, it is perfect for an intermediate archer as well.
 I cannot stress enough just how good this bow is for the price.